Mali Ex-interim President And PM Freed From House Arrest - UrduPoint

 Bamako, (APP - UrduPoint / Pakistan Point News - 27th Aug, 2021 ) :Former Malian interim president Bah Ndaw and his prime minister Moctar Ouane have been freed from house arrest, the West African bloc ECOWAS said on Friday.

+In a statement, the Economic Community of West African States (ECOWAS) said it "welcomes" the move by Mali to lift "all restrictive measures" on the former leaders.

-Both men were appointed as interim civilian leaders after a military coup in August 2020, but Mali's strongman Colonel Assimi Goita deposed them in a second putsch in May.
+Both men were appointed as interim civilian leaders after the military coup in August 2020, charged with steering Mali back towards civilian rule.

+But after a sensitive government reshuffle in May, Mali's strongman Colonel Assimi Goita deposed Ndaw and Ouane in a second coup.